NCronJob-Dev/NCronJob/docs/advanced/known-gotchas.md

 If you need to change that graph, update the dependency registrations first and then remove the job.

+## Dependent job chains must be unambiguous

+A job used as a dependent job runs the dependent jobs of its own registration.
+If that job type is registered multiple times with different `ExecuteWhen` calls, the registration fails with an ambiguity error.

+Define the dependent jobs on a single registration, or use distinct job types.

 ## Duplicate registrations fail fast

 NCronJob rejects duplicate registrations and conflicting named registrations during setup.